HKpowerStudio

 professional organizer help with moving

-Pack up personal photo’s and extra memorabilia, especially if your home is being staged for sale.
+Say farewell (for awhile) to photos and memorabilia, especially if your home is being staged for sale.
 Work with your real estate agent, organizer or stager to determine the appropriate amount of “accessorizing” for your home’s size and market.

 Book your unpacking crew (either with the moving company or your professional organizer).

-Did you know that unpack service does not include putting items away?
-Unpacking service will only place items on horizontal surfaces, this can sometimes be a big annoyance!
+Did you know that unpacking services do not include putting items away?
+They will only place items on horizontal surfaces, which can be a big annoyance!
 Coordinate with your mover and organizer to get you settled in ASAP!

 professional organizer help with moving

-Pack by category and by room or be sure each room and category is ready to be packed by professionals in a way that will make the most sense when unpacking.
-Gather all papers into one place and any other categories you would like to be packed together.
+Pack by category and by room.
+Be sure each room and category is ready to be packed in a way that will make the most sense when unpacking.

 The last items to be packed should be the first items to be unpacked.
-Be sure you know where items like sheets, towels and frequently used household items are (ex. coffee pot, cleaning supplies, paper plates or a few essential dishes etc).
+Be sure you know where items like sheets, towels, and frequently used household items (e.g., coffee pot, cleaning supplies, paper plates, or a few essential dishes) are.

-Set aside toiletries, clothing, small valuables, medications, food items and important papers you want to hand carry to your new home on moving day.
-These items should be packed by you in your luggage.
+You should pack these items in your luggage: toiletries, clothing, small valuables, medications, food items, and important papers you want to carry to your new home on a moving day.

-Hire your organizer for move day coordination.
-They can meet your movers as they pack the contents of your old home, checking to be sure items are properly labeled and identified to be placed in your new home properly.
+Hire an organizer for move-day coordination.
+They can meet your movers as they pack the contents of your old home and check to make sure items are properly labeled and identified so they can be placed in your new home.

-Hire your organizer (or a crew) for 1-2 days of unpacking service to help get your essential rooms (and beyond) set up for your first night in your new home.
-An organizer will meet the moving crew, have them place boxes in a location that will not impede household use and will begin unpacking essential rooms like bedrooms, closets, bathrooms and the kitchen.
+Hire an organizer for 1-2 days of unpacking service.
+We will set up your essential rooms for your first night in your new home.
+We can meet the moving crew on either or both ends.
+Upon arrival, we coordinate box placement to ensure they will not impede household use.
+We can immediately begin unpacking essential rooms like bedrooms, closets, bathrooms, and the kitchen.

 professional organizer help with moving